boi-one/sdlpaint/README.md

 [DOWNLOAD NOW!!](https://github.com/boi-one/sdlpaint/releases/tag/1.0)

 ## Install
-unzip the files but keep them in the same directory, the executable needs the SDL exe.
+unzip the files but keep them in the same directory, the executable needs the SDL.dll.

 ## Controls